 - 1 ounce Rhubarb Syrup < recipe linked

 - ¼ Cup powdered sugar plus more as needed

-- Cook Rhubarb Compote at a low boil, stirring frequently for 15 – 20, minutes or until the the rhubarb has been cooked very soft and spreadable.
-If the compote seems very liquidy, comtinue cookiing until the thickened consistency of jam is reached.
-Fresher rhubarb will have a higher water content and may need to be boiled for a couple additional minutes.
+- Cook Rhubarb Compote at a low boil, stirring frequently for 15 - 20, minutes or until the the rhubarb has been cooked very soft and spreadable.
+If the compote seems very liquidy, continue cooking until the thickened consistency of jam is reached. (a.)

 - Remove the Rhubarb Compote from heat and stir in vanilla extract.
 Refrigerate to cool while mixing the Cinnamon Streusel and Quick Bread.
 Rhubarb Compote can be made 1 - 2 days ahead of time, if desired.

 - In a medium mixing bowl, combine flour, brown sugar, cinnamon and salt.
 Whisk to combine.
 Pour melted butter over dry ingredients and stir to combine.
-Set the Cinnamon Streusel mixture aside to hydrate until ready to top on the Rhubarb Bread batter.
+Set the Cinnamon Streusel mixture aside to hydrate until ready to top on the Rhubarb Coffee Cake batter.

 - In a medium mixing bowl, combine flour, baking powder and salt.
 Whisk to combine and set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment (or medium mixing bowl with an electric handheld mixer) combine the egg and sugar.
-Mix on medium low speed until pale, aerated and the ribbon stage (batter falls in thick “ribbons”) is achieved.
-For more information, see the Ribbons of Beautiful Batter: The Ribbon Stage text above.
+- In the bowl of a stand mixer fitted with the paddle attachment (or medium mixing bowl with an electric handheld mixer or whisk) combine the egg and sugar.
+Mix on medium low speed until pale, aerated and the ribbon stage (batter falls in thick “ribbons”) is achieved. (b.)

 - Spread one half of the batter into the bottom of the prepared loaf pan.
 Level the batter with a rubber spatula or small, offset spatula.